CSR, ESG & SDGs: What Do They Mean? What’s the Difference?

 For businesses, these United Nations sustainable development goals provide a handy guide for what to bear in mind when implementing policies.
 Each of the 193 governments that agreed to deliver them has its own priorities, which will affect organisations when it comes to working out how they can help and what legislation may be introduced in the future by the nations committed to achieving these goals.

-ESG, CSR AND SDGS
+ESG, CSR and SDGS

 For companies with a strong CSR ethos, there seems to be a direct line between all three of these aspects of sustainability.
 The story you create through CSR is quantified by ESG, where you learn how you can make a real impact on your level of social responsibility and uncover the benchmark from which you strategise to improve.
 By aligning ESG with the areas highlighted by the UN, you also help your business make its contribution to the SDGs.